-- Academic dishonesty: It is UTEP's policy, and mine, for all suspected cases or acts of alleged scholastic dishonesty to be referred to the Dean of Students for investigation and appropriate disposition.
-See Section II.1.2.2 of the Handbook of Operating Procedures. - Attendance: Due to the course structure, attendance is mandatory.
+Academic dishonesty: It is UTEP's policy, and mine, for all suspected cases or acts of alleged scholastic dishonesty to be referred to the Office of Student Conduct and Conflict Resolution for investigation and appropriate disposition.
+See Section II.1.2.2.1 of the Handbook of Operating Procedures.

+- Attendance: Due to the course structure, attendance is mandatory.
 There is no particular penalty for missing a particular class, but you cannot get a good participation grade if you miss too many classes.
 I will usually "excuse" an absence if you tell me about it in advance, or, in cases of emergencies, as soon as possible afterwards.

-My goal is for class meetings and activities to complement, rather than echo, the textbook, and thus for every class to be worth attending.

-Drop date: The deadline for student-initiated drops with a W is Friday, November 1.
-After this date, you can only drop with the Dean's approval, which is granted only under extenuating circumstances.
+My goal is for class meetings and activities to complement, rather than echo, the textbook, and thus for every class to be worth attending. - Drop date: The deadline for student-initiated drops with a W is Friday, April 5.
+After this date, you will not be able to drop the class (as per the Dean's office).
+Furthermore, a grade of incomplete is only for extraordinary circumstances, such as a missed exam.

-I hope everyone will complete the course successfully, but if you are having doubts about your progress, I will be happy to discuss your standing in the course to help you decide whether or not to drop.
-You are only allowed three enrollments in this course, and students enrolled after Fall 2007 are only allowed six withdrawals in their entire academic career, so please exercise the drop option judiciously.

-- Courtesy: We all have to show courtesy to each other, and the class as a whole, during class time.
-Please arrive to class on time (or let me know when you have to be late, and why); do not engage in side conversations when one person (me, or another student) is talking to the whole class; turn off your cell phone (or at least set it to not ring out loud), and do not engage in phone, email, or text conversations during class. - Disabilities: If you have, or suspect you have, a disability and need an accommodation, you should contact the Center for Accommodations and Support Services (CASS) at 747-5148, cass@utep.edu, or Union East room 106.
+I hope everyone will complete the course successfully, but if you are having doubts - about your progress, I will be happy to discuss your standing in the course to help you decide whether or not to drop.
+You are only allowed three enrollments in this course, and students enrolled after Fall 2007 are only allowed six withdrawals in their entire academic career, so please exercise the drop option judiciously. - Courtesy: We all have to show courtesy to each other, and the class as a whole, during class time.
+Please arrive to class on time (or let me know when you have to be late, and why); do not engage in side conversations when one person (me, or another student) is talking to the whole class; turn off your cell phone (or, for emergencies, at least set it to not ring out loud), and do not engage in phone, email, or text conversations during class. - Disabilities: If you have, or suspect you have, a disability and need an accommodation, you should contact the Center for Accommodations and Support Services (CASS) at 747-5148, cass@utep.edu, or Union East room 106.
 You are responsible for presenting to me any CASS accommodation letters and instructions. - Exceptional circumstances: If you anticipate the possibility of missing large portions of class time, due to exceptional circumstances such as military service and/or training, or childbirth, please let me know as soon as possible.